-Olivia Culpo’s Instagram Workout Video Is Literally Cleavage Central
+Olivia Culpo’s Instagram Workout Video Puts Full Cleavage On Display

 When you’re a former Miss Universe, it’s expected that you look the part.
 Olivia Culpo has become one of 2019’s biggest sensations, and it isn’t rocket science why.

-On April 2, 2019, the 26-year-old model and actress updated her Instagram with a cleavage-centric workout video that isn’t for the faint-hearted.
+On April 2, the 26-year-old model and actress updated her Instagram with a cleavage-centric workout video that isn’t for the fainthearted.
 Appearing to answer prior fan queries regarding her fitness, Culpo is seen engaging in a series of grueling squats, leg lifts, and ab reps.

 When The Rock updates with a workout video, all eyes are on the muscles.
 While Culpo’s ultra-toned legs, abs, and booty are on show, there’s no denying that the cleavage draws the eye.
 Wearing a teal-metallic sports bra with matching leggings, Culpo is dressed the part.
 Her outfit prompts a series of fashion-related queries, but the majority of the comments send out love to Olivia herself.

-“You don’t get THAT by lying on the couch”
+“You don’t get THAT by lying on the couch.”

 While one fan points out the reality of acquiring a super-fit body, another expresses envy over one part of the video – Culpo is working out with the help of Peter Mollo.
 She even gives her trainer a shout-out in the caption.
 Hard grind is the vibe most of the way through, although Culp does start off light by jumping off a small stand and blowing a kiss.